unifiedjs/unified/readme.md

 the ancestral processor.

-When processors are exposed from a module (for example, `unified` itself) they should not be configured directly, as that would change their behaviour for all module users.
+When processors are exposed from a module (for example, `unified` itself) they should not be configured directly, as that would change their behavior for all module users.
 Those processors are [*frozen*][freeze] and they should be called to create a new processor before they are used.